-FSANZ decided, pursuant to section 36 of the FSANZ Act to omit to invite public submissions in relation to Application A587 prior to making a Draft Assessment.
-However, FSANZ now invites written submissions for the purpose of the Final Assessment under s.17(3)(c) of the FSANZ Act and will have regard to any submissions received.
+FSANZ decided, pursuant to section 36 of the FSANZ Act, to omit inviting public submissions in relation to Application A587 prior to making a Draft Assessment.
+However, FSANZ invited written submissions for the purpose of the Final Assessment under s.17(3)(c) of the FSANZ Act and had regard to submissions received.